Vaccines independent medical education

 - Cervical Cancer Disease awareness in Asia and Latin America

-- Benefits and risks of Cervical Cancer Prevention through vaccination
+- Effectiveness and safety of Cervical Cancer Prevention through vaccination

-- Effective introduction and maintenance of school based vaccination programs in low-middle income country settings
+- Effective introduction and maintenance of vaccination programs

 Travel health risks prevention

 - Travel Medicine focused on pre-travel Medical Education for Primary Care Physicians, Nurses and Pharmacists with broad geographical reach including European countries

 - Travel vaccine schedules and potential outcomes of non-adherence to schedules on expected protection with broad geographical reach including European countries

 - Raise awareness of Rabies potential risk for travelers, prevention strategies and their limitations with broad geographical reach including European countries